-2. General requirements
+2. GENERAL REQUIREMENTS

-2.1 Survey of the network
+2.1 Survey of the Network

 As soon as the contractor receives the instruction to start the works and no earlier than 8 days before the beginning of the works, a survey of the network will be carried out.
-On this occasion, the contractor will be provided with complementary documents (maps, etc) which might be of help and available by the engineer.
-The contractor will then proceed to staking out and marking the area of the works and will oversee their preservation.
+On this occasion, the contractor will be provided with complementary documents (maps, etc.) which might be of help and available by the engineer.
+The contractor will then proceed to staking out and marking the area of the works and will be in charge of their preservation.

-2.2 Works programme
+2.2 Works program

-2.2.1 General programme
+2.2.1 General program

-Within 7 days from the contract signature, the contractor shall submit the general works programme to the control office, indicating the location of the works and the area needed for the works facilities as well as the needs in terms of equipment and staff for each type of works.
-The contractor will set the works programme according to these indications.
+Within 7 days from the contract signature, the contractor shall submit the general works program to the control office, indicating the location of the works and the area needed for the works facilities as well as the needs in terms of equipment and staff for each type of work.
+The contractor will set the works program according to these indications.

-2.2.2 Monthly programme
+2.2.2 Monthly program

-From reception by the contractor of the instruction to start the works, the contractor shall set the detailed works programmes, for each month, and shall hand those into the control office.
+From reception by the contractor of the instruction to start the works, the contractor shall set the detailed works programs, for each month, and shall hand those into the control office.

-The general and monthly programmes will then be permanently kept up to date clearly indicating delays and advances from the initial programme.
+The general and monthly programs will then be permanently kept up to date indicating delays and advances from the initial program.
 In the event of a delay from what had been forecast, the contractor shall justify the measures he took to suppress its consequences.